futantan/Make-Dir-For-Leetcode/README.md

 Notice that you can add the path you like behind the comman, if not, it will create in current folder.

+## Trick

+If you do not have the python environment you can just fork the [Dir-For-Leetcode](https://github.com/futantan/Dir-For-LeetCode) repository as you need.

 enjoy~

 ---